 Accommodation: The guesthouse in Puyvert has a lovely garden, and you will be eating an excellent dinner, along with other guests.
 The rooms generally do not have toilets, but will have a basin and a shower.

 Morning transfer to Montsegur where you can visit the castle (fortress) which acted as the last stronghold of the Cathars.
 It also holds many myths and legends.
 The walking route today takes you through the Mondini forest before traversing to Roquefixade via a scenic ridge.
 On arrival in Roquefixade you will be picked up and tranferred to St Cirac for your overnight accommodation.

 Ascend: +1088m, descend: - 1246m, 17km

-We start our morning with a beautiful ridge hike to the Roquefixade castle.
+After a short transfer back to Roquefixade, you start your morning with a beautiful ridge hike to the Roquefixade castle.
 Whilst the original cliff-side castle dates back to 1109, the present-day ruins are much more modern.
 Continue across the limestone escarpment and along royal forest trails to the beautiful township of Foix with its imposing castle.

 Ascend: +765m, descend: -1150m, 18.5km

 Accommodation: A comfortable 3* hotel overlooking the Ariege river, and a 5-minute walk to the hilltop Castle of Foix.
 Rooms are en-suite.